Academany/FabAcademy-Assessment/computer-controlled_cutting.md

 # Computer-Controlled Cutting

 ## Laser Cutting

-# group assignment:
-      * make lasercutter test part(s), varying cutting settings and slot dimensions
+* make lasercutter test part(s), varying cutting settings and slot dimensions (group project)
-# individual assignment:

 * cut something on the vinylcutter
 * design, make, and document a parametric press-fit construction kit, accounting for the lasercutter kerf, which can be assembled in multiple ways

 ### Learning outcomes:
 * Demonstrate and describe parametric 2D modelling processes